-The town of Berchtesgaden itself has some interesting attractions, besides its 16th century architecture and enticing inns.
-There is a small wood-carving museum at Schloss Aldelsheim which can be viewed on a guided tour offered on weekdays at 10am and 3pm.
+The town of Berchtesgaden itself has some interesting attractions, besides its 16th-century architecture and enticing inns.
+There is a small wood-carving museum at Schloss Aldelsheim which can be viewed on a guided tour.
 Wood sculptures, Renaissance furniture and some art works are worth seeing at the Konigliches Schloss, which was originally an Augustinian monastery.
-The most fun to be had, however, is in the salt mines to the east of the town, which offers guided tours.
+The most fun to be had, however, is in the salt mines to the east of the town, which offer guided tours.
 Visitors wear protective clothing and ride on wagons to the mine, then explore the mine on foot and ride miner's slides, finishing with a trip on the salt lake ferry.
-The tours run daily, all year round.
 The mine has been in operation since 1517.
 Berchtesgarten also boasts a world-class ice-skating rink, the Eisstadion, which is sought after by winter sports enthusiasts in the winter months, along with the skiing opportunities in the surrounding area.